Acne

 Factors Affecting Acne:

-• Skin care: Washing twice daily using lukewarm water and a mild, nonabrasive, antibacterial soap cleans the skin adequately.
-Avoid using oily, heavy cosmetics, and creams.
+- Skin care: Washing twice daily using lukewarm water and a mild, nonabrasive, antibacterial soap cleans the skin adequately.
+Avoid using oily, heavy cosmetics and creams.

 Common Symptoms

-• Mild (Grade I): Blackheads or whiteheads, either a few or many in number.
+- Mild (Grade I): Blackheads or whiteheads, either a few or many in number.
 No inflammation.

-• Moderate (Grade II): Blackheads, whiteheads, and pimples.
+- Moderate (Grade II): Blackheads, whiteheads, and pimples.
 Slight inflammation.
 Chest and shoulders may be involved.

-• Severe (Grade III): Blackheads, whiteheads, and pimples with deeper inflammation.
+- Severe (Grade III): Blackheads, whiteheads, and pimples with deeper inflammation.
 Usually involves face, shoulders, and chest.

 How Long Will It Last?

 Blemishes will be present as long as the ducts remain clogged with debris and excess sebum.
 Some people have a very short course of acne, lasting only a couple of months, while others may have to treat the condition for years.
-There is not a single cure for acne.
+There is not one single cure for acne.
 Patients with Grades II-IV should be seen by a health care provider for evaluation.

 Treatment

-• Benzoyl Peroxide: The effectiveness of benzoyl peroxide is primarily attributed to antibacterial activity.
+- Benzoyl Peroxide: The effectiveness of benzoyl peroxide is primarily attributed to antibacterial activity.
 It is especially effective against P. acnes, the dominant organism in acne blemishes.
 The reduction of P. acnes coincides with a decreased formation of fatty acids.
 Benzoyl peroxide is a mild irritant, leading to scaling and drying.

-• Accutane: Another therapeutic approach is to reduce the production of sebum.
+- Accutane: Another therapeutic approach is to reduce the production of sebum.
 Currently, the oral medication 12-cis-retinoic acid (Accutane) is the only medication approved for this usage.
 Accutane should be reserved for severe cystic acne as the treatment may have significant adverse effects.
 Accutane treatment is available at Student Health with a prescription from specific providers.
-When making your appointment, please ask to see a provider trained to prescribe Accutane.
+When making an appointment, please ask to see a provider trained to prescribe Accutane.

-• Topical Antibiotics: These preparations work directly on the skin to decrease bacteria.
+- Topical Antibiotics: These preparations work directly on the skin to decrease bacteria.
 Free fatty acids decrease on the skin surface and a gradual improvement may be noted.
 Often the therapy for acne may take a multiple medication approach.
 Several agents may be used concurrently to affect an improvement in the skin.
 Any of the medications can cause side effects.
 They may even cause a temporary increase in acne.
-Working with a health-care provider will ensure the best response.
+Working with a health care provider will ensure the best response.

 Can Acne be Prevented?